sfigg/commercialization-public/docset/manufacture/desktop/servicing-the-image-with-windows-updates-sxs.md

 **Step 5: Add a Windows update package**

+Notes:

-Note: by default, updates installed after a target rollup update are not restored.
+* By default, updates installed after a target rollup update are not restored.
 To ensure that updates preinstalled during manufacturing are not discarded after recovery, they should be marked as permanent by using the /Cleanup-Image command in DISM with the /StartComponentCleanup and /ResetBase options.
 Updates marked as permanent are always restored during recovery.

+* Add updates before adding languages.
+If you've already added languages to your image, then after adding the update, go back and [add your language again](add-drivers-langs-universal-apps-sxs.md).

 1. From Microsoft Connect, download the Windows update.
 Save this in the folder: C:\\WindowsUpdates.